Jah-On/VDE/README.md

   - [x] Allow editing (one character at a time)
   - [x] Highlighting for primatives
   - [x] Highlighting for keywords
-  - [ ] Highlighting for single line
+  - [x] Highlighting for single line comments
-  - [ ] Highlighting for strings
+  - [x] Highlighting for strings
-  - [ ] Highlighting for multi line comments
+  - [x] Highlighting for multi line comments
+  - [ ] Highlighting for numbers
   - [x] More efficient rendering
   - [ ] Horizontal scroll capping
   - [x] Text cursor following